bloodstiller/bloodstiller.com/content/Walkthroughs/Monteverde-box.md

 -  Key Features of `LocalDB`:

-    -   **Developer-focused**: It’s intended for development and local testing purposes, providing a simple and fast setup for SQL Server database instances.
+    -   **Developer-focused**: It's intended for development and local testing purposes, providing a simple and fast setup for SQL Server database instances.
     -   **On-demand**: LocalDB runs on-demand, meaning it starts up when an application tries to connect and shuts down when not in use, minimizing resource usage.
-    -   **User-level instance**: LocalDB runs under the user’s context, without requiring admin privileges to manage or install.
+    -   **User-level instance**: LocalDB runs under the user's context, without requiring admin privileges to manage or install.
     -   **No configuration needed**: Unlike a full SQL Server instance, LocalDB doesn't require setup or configuration—it's essentially plug-and-play.
     -   **SQL Server API compatibility**: LocalDB supports the same T-SQL commands and APIs as the full version of SQL Server, so code written against LocalDB will work with any edition of SQL Server.